RafaelBotello/LifeSports/README.md

 You need git to clone the repository.
 You can get git from http://git-scm.com/.

-A number of node.js tools is necessary to initialize and test the project.
-You must have node.js and its package manager (npm) installed.
+A number of node.js tools are necessary to initialize and test the project.
+You must have node.js and its package manager `npm` installed.
 You can get them from http://nodejs.org/.
-The tools/modules used in this project are listed in package.json and include express, mongodb and mongoose.
+The tools/modules used in this project are listed in package.json and include:
+* Express,
+* MongoDB
+* Mongoose

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package `Yarn` installed in your environement.

 - ### MongoDB
   The project uses MongoDB as a database.
-If you are on Mac and using Homebrew package manager the installation is as simple as brew install mongodb.
+If you are on Mac and using Homebrew package manager the installation is as simple as `brew install mongodb`.

 ### Node

 - #### Node installation on Windows

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+  Just go on [Official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu